 - Negotiate how you will pay.
 You do not have to pay the entire bill at once.
 Oftentimes providers are willing to set up a regular payment plan.
 Although this bill may contain a late fee, most providers do not charge interest on your bill.
-For many, this may be a better alternative to taking out a loan or opening a credit card.
+This may be a better alternative to taking out a loan or opening a credit card for many.

 - Negotiate the price you will pay.
 You can look up the price for many procedures via the Healthcare Bluebook.
-It’s possible that you may have been overcharged for a procedure or medication, in which case you may be able to negotiate the cost with your provider.
+You may have been overcharged for a procedure or medication, in which case you may be able to negotiate the cost with your provider.

 - Prepare beforehand.
 If you plan to go to an urgent care center, you may want to become a Mira member beforehand.
 Mira is $45 per month and provides members with access to low-cost urgent care visits, discounted prescriptions, lab testing, and more.